Benign Overfitting with Quantum Kernels: Introduction

 \section{Introduction}

-Quantum machine learning (QML) has attracted significant attention in recent years\cite{biamonte2017quantum,ciliberto2018quantum,huang2021power,cerezo2022challenges}, particularly as noisy intermediate-scale quantum (NISQ) devices have become increasingly accessible~\cite{preskill2018quantum}.
-Variational quantum algorithms (VQAs), which operate under a hybrid quantum-classical paradigm, have received considerable interest due to their potential to achieve a quantum advantage under NISQ constraints \cite{peruzzo2014variational,farhi2014quantum}.
-These algorithms utilize parameterized quantum circuits (PQCs) to compute expectation values of quantum observables, which are then processed classically to update circuit parameters and optimize cost functions, enabling PQCs to serve as machine learning models~\cite{benedetti2019parameterized,mitarai2018quantum}.
+Quantum machine learning (QML) has recently attracted significant attention~\citep{biamonte2017quantum,ciliberto2018quantum,huang2021power,cerezo2022challenges}, particularly as Noisy Intermediate-Scale Quantum (NISQ) devices have become increasingly accessible~\citep{preskill2018quantum}.
+Variational Quantum Algorithms (VQAs), which operate under a hybrid quantum-classical paradigm, have received considerable interest, mainly due to the possibility of achieving quantum advantage under NISQ constraints~\citep{peruzzo2014variational,farhi2014quantum, du2020expressive}.
+These algorithms utilize Parameterized Quantum Circuits (PQCs) to compute expectation values of quantum circuit measurements, which are then processed classically to update circuit parameters and optimize cost functions, enabling PQCs to serve as machine learning models~\citep{benedetti2019parameterized,mitarai2018quantum}.

-Quantum kernels, such as quantum fidelity and quantum embedding kernels, offer alternative approaches that align with the constraints of NISQ-compatible hardware~\cite{havlivcek2019supervised,schuld2019quantum,schuld2021supervised}.
-Data are encoded into quantum systems through a parameterized unitary gate that maps classical data into quantum states, i.e., $x\mapsto U(x)\ket0 = \ket{\phi(x)}$.
-This mapping, known as quantum feature map, is the basis of the concept of \textit{quantum kernels}: by encoding classical data into quantum feature states, the quantum fidelity kernel function $k(x,z)$ is defined as the inner product $|\bra{\phi(x)\ket{\phi(z)}}^2$.
+Quantum kernels, such as quantum fidelity, offer alternative approaches that align with the constraints of NISQ-compatible hardware~\citep{havlivcek2019supervised,schuld2019quantum,schuld2021supervised}.
+Data are encoded into quantum systems through parameterized unitary gates that maps classical data into quantum states.
+This mapping, known as a quantum feature map, is the basis of the concept of \textit{quantum kernels}: by encoding classical data into quantum feature states, the quantum fidelity kernel function is defined as the squared magnitude of the inner product between the feature states.
 This can be regarded as a quantum analog of the kernel trick.
-All quantum operations in the quantum kernel space remain linear, akin to classical kernel methods that exploit linear separability in kernel feature spaces~\cite{havlivcek2019supervised,schuld2019quantum}.
+All quantum operations in the quantum kernel space remain linear, akin to classical kernel methods that exploit linear separability in kernel feature spaces~\citep{havlivcek2019supervised,schuld2019quantum}.
 The kernel trick enables nonlinear decision boundaries in the original data space while avoiding explicit computation of high-dimensional features.